driscollis/squall/README.md

 ## Prerequisites

-The instructions assume you have uv installed.
+The instructions assume you have uv or pip installed.

 ## Installation